 Looping is great for:

 1) Practice – improve rhythm, learn all the parts of a song (bass line, inner voices, countermelody, groove), improvise

-2) Teaching – drilling melodic lines with students, call and response, creating rhythmic backdrop to facilitate ensemble playing
+2) Teach – drilling melodic lines with students, call and response, creating rhythmic backdrop to facilitate ensemble playing

-3) Performance/creativity/expression – saves cost of additional band members, allows you to dictate the direction of the music.
-I even like to use the loop pedal when performing duo, such as with my daughter Camille in this version of Dark Eyes
+3) Performance – save the cost of additional band members; dictate the direction of the music.
+I like to use a loop pedal when performing duo, such as with Camille in this version of Dark Eyes

 If this was helpful to you, and you’d like to go deeper into the process, consider setting up a one-time free private lesson with me.
 You can do that by starting a trial of my home study course here: Creative Strings Academy.